 When you turn 15 years and six months old and have completed the state-required 24 hours of classroom or online instruction, you are eligible for your TIPIC.
 This card is needed to complete the behind-the-wheel training required by the state.
-To obtain your TIPIC, you must go to the BMV and pass a knowledge test and a vision screening.
-Once you pass, you will receive your permit on the spot.
+To obtain your TIPIC, are required to:

 - Proof of identity, date of birth, Social Security number (if applicable), Ohio residency and U.S. citizenship or legal presence